insect-morphology/Manual/Sections/Using-Protege.md

 # Editing the AISM and AISM-based ontologies using [Protégé](https://protege.stanford.edu/) #

-Here we outline the steps to be able to add, edit and annotate an existing [AISM-based](https://github.com/insect-morphology/aism) ontology.
+Here we outline the steps to be able to add, edit and annotate terms in an existing [AISM-based](https://github.com/insect-morphology/aism) ontology.
 Some instructions here are adopted from the [Gene Ontology protocols](https://go-protege-tutorial.readthedocs.io/en/latest/).

 In order to perform the steps in this section you will need to:
 1. Have [Protégé](https://protege.stanford.edu/) installed